fcperni/DataStorytellingWithPowerBI/Script.md

 - We can ( and must!) use the same visualization to highlight different points. - As we will see in our demo, it is very efficient to use the same graphic with the same data to highlight different points.
 For doing so, the most straightforward way is to apply different filters to the same visualization.
 - Keep in mind the way that your story is going to be told. - The story must be organized depending on the media that we are going to tell it.
 Are we going to create a poster?
 Is it going to be an static web?
 Are we going to publish it to an online site, so the user can consume it asynchronous?
 Is it going to be a live presentation, in front of an auditorium or via online?
 Remember what we have seen about creating different layouts for our visualizations.
 - Introduce plain text when needed. - It is one of the most underrated but most effective visualizations.
-Furthemore, we can insert text to highlight specific points.
+Furthermore, we can insert text to highlight specific points.
 - Declutter and highlight. - Remember:  We need to remove noise, reduce cognitive load and we can draw attention using highlighting techniques.
 - Use pages as story points. - There are other visualizations tools that have specific objects to create stories.
 While this is nice, we can easily do it with Power BI using pages as story points.
-Create a page for each story point, using the features of copying pages if needed, and use them on telling your story.
+Create a page for each story point, using the features of copying pages if needed for duplicating story points, and use them on telling your story.
-- Use page titles as story point legend. - Instead of leaving a default text in our pages, we can introduce text that not only will help us identify our visualizations if we have a big document, but can help us as a title for each story point.
+- Use page titles as story point legend. - Instead of leaving a default text in our pages, we can introduce text that not only will help us identify our visualizations if we have a big document, but can be used as a title for each story point.

 ### Demo 03 - Storytelling with Data

 I have talked enough, so now I am going to show you the code, in this case, we are going to build our story.
-For this demo purpose, instead of starting from a blank Power BI file, we are going to start with the file that contains just our initial visualizations.
+For this demo purpose, instead of starting from a blank Power BI file, we are going to start with the file that contains our initial visualizations.

 For **context**, we are going to simulate that we are going to present how our website is behaving to our management department.
 We have a trusted relation with them, they have us in high esteem, and we have convinced them to present this data because we believe that some technical and marketing actions must be performed.
 Our story is going to be told online, via video-conference, sharing our screen that will be displayed in our main offices meeting room.

-As we already said, we are going to start from existing **visualizations**, that have been already **decluttered** and use **highlighting techniques**.
+As we already said, we are going to start from existing **visualizations**, that have been already **decluttered** and use **highlighting techniques**, but also we are going to create new visualizations to back up our point even more.

 Now it is the moment to work in the **narrative structure.**